 Cheers to having to it all:

-Shenzhen - I'll see you in September.
+Shenzhen - I'll see you soon.

 We just sent you an email.
 Please click the link in the email to confirm your subscription!